opengeospatial/ogcapi-workshop/workshop/content/docs/background-and-context.md

 made available as HTML pages (and PDF).
 Collaborative tools used by OGC also proliferated, such as Gitter/Element as well as Discourse.

 !!! note
-    OGC standards, while primarily developed on GitHub, continue to be voted on by OGC members.
+    OGC standards, while primarily developed on GitHub, are voted on by the OGC membership.

 ## Summary